-Read on for more.
+Read on for my day-after post.

 STATS OF NOTE